 |OCTOBER||United States of America|

-The MSC Secretariat consists of the Principal Secretary/Liaison Officer and an administrative assistant.
-The Principal Secretary acts as Liaison Officer between the Committee and the Office of the Secretary-General.
+The Military Staff Committee Secretariat consists of the Principal Secretary and Liaison Officer and an Administrative Assistant.
+The Principal Secretary acts as Liaison Officer between the Committee and the Office of the Secretary-General and wider UN Secretariat.

-The Principal Secretary/Liaison Officer, currently retired Colonel Vadim Pivovar (Russian), rotates among the Members every five years as noted in MS/2130, dated 16 July 1981.
+The post of the Principal Secretary and Liaison Officer rotates among the Members of the Committee every five years as noted in MS/2130, dated 16 July 1981.
 The Administrative Assistant is appointed from the UN Secretariat.

-The Secretariat is responsible for organizing all meetings of the MSC, managing MSC documentation and serving as a liaison among the Permanent Five Members, and lately, the elected ten Members of the Security Council.
+The Secretariat is responsible for organizing all meetings of the Committee, managing documentation and serving as a liaison among the Permanent Five Members, and lately, the elected ten Members of the Security Council.